Suzanna-Linn/slua/docs/new-release2.md

   :text("first", vector.one, 1)
   :apply()</code></pre>

+**Deferred and Batch Construction**

+Because the builder accumulates rules in an underlying table before execution, we do not have to apply changes immediately.
+We can define a builder, populate it dynamically inside loops or conditional blocks, and trigger the update atomically when ready.
+This is highly efficient, as it reduces the overhead of making multiple, separate LSL-style parameter calls:
 <pre class="language-sluab"><code class="language-sluab">-- But we can also collect rules to build upon and apply later
 -- Here we arrange the child links in a line above the root local rules = llprim.ParamsSetter.new()

 for i=2,ll.GetNumberOfPrims() do
-  -- The method calls really just append an SPP rule then return `self` rules
+  -- The method calls really just append an SPP rule then return **self** rules
     :targetLink(i)
     :pos(ll.GetPos() + vector(0,0,1 * i))